 Kristine obstained her PhD from UCLA in 2011.
 Her research focus is on learning abstract sound patterns from phonetic input.
 She enjoy connecting empirical acquisition work with theoretical computational modeling.
 She has a special interest in prosody, but is also interested in all aspects of speech sounds, and also how input from the speech signal can be used to learn grammars.
 She is currently a professor at University of Massachusetts Amherst.

 She was the lab manager of the Language Lab from 2009 to 2011.
 She received her B.A. in Psychology and Political Science from UC Davis, where she researched spatial and temporal visual attention in typically and atypically developing babies.
-She is currently a PhD student at Department of Speech, Language and Hearing Sciences at SDSU.
+She obtained her PhD in Speech, Language and Hearing Sciences at SDSU.
+Currently she is an Assistant Professor in Communication Sciences & Disorders at the University of Iowa.

 Hadley Stork (née Vogt) worked in the lab as a Research Assistant for two years while she was an undergraduate at UCLA.
 She was also the lab manager for a year.
 She then worked at Google/Adecco for a bit before returning to Los Angeles to earn a Master’s in Linguistics at CSUN.
 Her linguistic research focuses on how children learn languages, particularly how they learn the sounds of a language.

 Flavia was a visiting graduate student in our department in 2007.
 Flavia has her PhD in Experimental Psychology and Linguistics from the University Milano-Bicocca (Italy).
-She was a postdoctoral research fellow at the Laboratoire de Sciences Cognitives et Psycholinguistique (EHESS-DEC-ENS-CNRS) in Paris.
-Currently Flavia is a Junior Professor in Developmental Language Disorders in the Department of Linguistics at the University of Potsdam, Germany.
+She was a postdoctoral research fellow at the Laboratoire de Sciences Cognitives et Psycholinguistique (EHESS-DEC-ENS-CNRS) in Paris, and a professor in Developmental Language Disorders in the Department of Linguistics at the University of Potsdam, Germany.
+Currently she is an Associate Professor in Child Language Development at the Freie Universität in Berlin.

 Victoria Thatte earned her PhD in Linguistics at UCLA in 2011.
 Her research focused on phonological acquisition, though she was also interested in theoretical phonology, language contact phenomena, and psycholinguistics.
 She now teaches English as a Second Language at Grossmont College.